baumartig/baumartig.github.io/projects/vpn_switcher.markdown

     acl silvercloud src 192.168.1.0/24
     http_access allow silvercloud

 You may want to change the ips to reflect your own network.
-An important block is under anonymisation which hides thah the client goes throung a proxy.
+An important block is under anonymisation which hides that the client goes throung a proxy.